This Is What Whales Are Betting On Wynn Resorts

 After a thorough review of the options trading surrounding Wynn Resorts, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

-Where Is Wynn Resorts Standing Right Now?
-Currently trading with a volume of 792,165, the WYNN's price is up by 1.22%, now at $75.77.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 91 days.
+Current Position of Wynn Resorts With a trading volume of 711,163, the price of WYNN is up by 0.12%, reaching $74.72.
+Current RSI values indicate that the stock is may be oversold.
+Next earnings report is scheduled for 87 days from now.
 What Analysts Are Saying About Wynn Resorts

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $115.2.
+In the last month, 4 experts released ratings on this stock with an average target price of $116.0.

-Consistent in their evaluation, an analyst from Deutsche Bank keeps a Buy rating on Wynn Resorts with a target price of $122.
-Maintaining their stance, an analyst from Deutsche Bank continues to hold a Buy rating for Wynn Resorts, targeting a price of $131.
-An analyst from Jefferies has decided to maintain their Hold rating on Wynn Resorts, which currently sits at a price target of $96.
-Consistent in their evaluation, an analyst from Macquarie keeps a Outperform rating on Wynn Resorts with a target price of $126.
+An analyst from Wells Fargo persists with their Overweight rating on Wynn Resorts, maintaining a target price of $115.
 Consistent in their evaluation, an analyst from JP Morgan keeps a Overweight rating on Wynn Resorts with a target price of $101.
+An analyst from Macquarie persists with their Outperform rating on Wynn Resorts, maintaining a target price of $126.
+Maintaining their stance, an analyst from Deutsche Bank continues to hold a Buy rating for Wynn Resorts, targeting a price of $122.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.